-96% of our students secure jobs or graduate school enrollment within six months of graduation.
+96% of our students in the Class of 2017 secured jobs or graduate school enrollment within six months of graduation.

 In an interconnected and data-driven world, modern society relies on increasingly complex systems – Industrial and Systems Engineering is about improving the efficiency and effectiveness of these systems to solve relevant, real world problems.

 Today, engineers with strong roots in engineering and science, and with capability in data analysis, are needed to improve technology and processes in enterprises.
 The Industrial and Systems Engineering (ISE) program at Stevens prepares you with cross-disciplinary, ‘big picture’ systems perspectives and knowledge to engineer, develop and maintain complex systems in multiple industries, including manufacturing, aerospace, healthcare, transportation, energy, finance, entertainment, service and more.